byteark/byteark-lighthouse-videojs-react-example/README.md

 This project is an example usage for ByteArk Lighthouse Plugin for Video.js with React.js to collect video watching statistic and diagnostic network issues.

 ## Requirements
-* Video.js v6 with VHS plugin
+* Video.js v6 or v7 with VHS plugin

 ## Installation